-The doors of Francis House Children’s Hospice are opened to the public twice a year for a glimpse behind the scenes.
+The doors of Francis House are opened to the public twice a year for a glimpse behind the scenes.

-Twice a year in April and November, we open the doors to offer guided tours of Francis House and Francis Lodge.
+Twice a year, in the Spring and the Autumn, we open the doors to offer guided tours of Francis House and Francis Lodge.

-Our state-of-the-art Snoezelen multi-sensory room provides soothing sounds and tactile experiences to the children who come to us with a range of conditions.
-Their diseases include neuromuscular, metabolic, neurological, cardiac and respiratory diseases, less than ten per cent of the children referred have cancer related conditions.
+Tours reveal two state-of-the-art Snoezelen multi-sensory rooms providing soothing sounds and tactile experiences to the children and young adults who come to us with a range of conditions.
+Their diseases include neuromuscular, metabolic, neurological, cardiac and respiratory diseases and less than ten per cent of the children referred have cancer related conditions.

-Built in 1991, our home-from-home environment now boasts digital equipment in all the bedrooms to cater for the growing needs of the children and young people.
-We currently support more than 500 families from across Greater Manchester and in 2014 opened a further seven bedrooms in Francis Lodge for teenagers and young adults.
+Built in 1991, our home-from-home environment now boasts digital equipment in all of the bedrooms to cater for the growing needs of the children and young people.
+We currently support more than 500 families from across Greater Manchester and in 2014 we opened a further seven bedrooms in Francis Lodge for teenagers and young adults.
 Beautifully furnished family flats within the grounds enable parents and family members to relax close-by whilst their child is lovingly cared for by our hospice team.

-On Saturday 3rd November 2018 we invited anyone wanting to learn more about the care provided to turn up at anytime between 10 a.m. and 4 p.m.
-Refreshments and merchandise were also available to purchase in the hall.
+We invite anyone wanting to learn more about the care that we provide, to come along anytime between 10 a.m. and 4 p.m.
+Refreshments and merchandise will also be available to purchase in the hall.

-No children or young people use the Hospice on an Open Day.How to find us
+No children or young people use the Hospice for respite during the Open Days.

 "This place is full of staff who clearly love what they do.
-Walking around the building it is a lovely friendly and caring place."Darren Proctor, Key 2 DJ visits Francis House on an Open Day
+Walking around the building it is a lovely friendly and caring place."Darren Proctor, Greatest Hits radio DJ visits Francis House.